suprakashbh/microservices/README.md

 		String furl = furi.toString() + "/forecast/" + city;
 		Forecast forecast = restTemplate.getForObject(furl, Forecast.class);
 			`
-2. Start the Microservice Landscape :
+# Start the Microservice Landscape :

-To run all the component of Microservice landscape, there is a batch script start-all.bat, which will start all the servers and the microservices.
-To run the all the component individually, follow this below steps :
+To run all the component of Microservice landscape, there is a batch script start-all.bat, which will start all the servers and the microservices.Now remember, for Turbine Java 8 is minimum, so make sure you have Java 8 installed in your machine before start start turbine.To run the all the component individually, follow this below steps :

 To start the servers (Eureka and Zuul), execute this :